Medical Cannabis Program Information

 Proof of Social Security Disability/Supplemental Security Income must be dated within the past 90 days and explicitly state that you are “entitled to monthly disability benefits” or that you are receiving Supplemental Security Income.
 If you have an online account with Social Security Administration, print the letter by going to this Social Security website.
 Otherwise, call 1-800-772-1213 to request this letter or visit a Social Security Field Office.

-After that, add the caregiver to your account (using a different email address from your own).
-Your caregiver will receive an email with a link and instructions for the registration process, which includes completion of a background check.
+You can add a caregiver to your account (using a different email address from your own).
+Your caregiver will receive an email with a link and information about completing a background check, which can be started right away.

 You can add a parent, legal guardian, or spouse to your account when you first enroll or any time after you have been approved.
 People registered in this category are NOT required to complete a background check.